 - 3 almonds

-– Wash the fruit and peal the walnuts and almonds.
+- Wash the fruit and peel the walnuts and almonds.

-– Put the fruit and the nuts in the blender.
-Put it on high so that it is completely minced and mixed together.
+- Put the fruit and the nuts in the blender.
+Set the speed to high so that it is completely minced and mixed together.

-– Put it in a glass and drink it immediately.
-The taste is unbeatable.
+- Pour it into a glass and drink immediately.
+The taste is absolutely amazing.

-Oats, besides being made up of a relaxing alkaloid, have vitamin B1, which is great for fighting mental fatigue and giving you energy.
-In regards to strawberries, besides being very tasty, they are natural antioxidants and also perfect for nourishing and keeping your brain in a good state.
+Oats, are made up of a relaxing alkaloid and also have vitamin B1, which is great for fighting mental fatigue and giving you energy.
+Besides being tasty, strawberries are natural antioxidants and also perfect for rejuvenating and keeping your brain healthy.